AgateTravel WeLiveToServe

 Hiroshima July Clothes

 Clothes: In hot and humid July, you need to wear light and breathable clothes.
-Girls could wear dresses; T-shirts or short shirts together with skirts, shorts, or light pants.
-Boys could wear tank tops, T-shirts or short shirts together with shorts, or light pants.
-Besides, you can bring a thin jacket to keep you warm on rainy days and protect yourself from strong sunshine on sunny days.
+Girls can wear dresses; or T-shirts or short shirts together with skirts, shorts, or light pants.
+Boys can wear tank tops, T-shirts, or short shirts together with shorts or light pants.
+Besides, you can bring a thin jacket to keep you cozy on some cool rainy days and protect yourself from strong sunshine on sunny days.

 Shoes: You are advised to wear sandals or water shoes to cope with the rainy weather.
 Besides, you can bring a pair of thin sneakers for long walking on sunny days.

-Others: Considering the frequent rain in the first half of July, you’d better bring rain gear like umbrellas and raincoats.
-Moreover, you need sun protective gear to protect yourself from the UV rays and portable water bottles to replenish water at any time on sunny days.
+Others: Considering the frequent rain, you’d better bring rain gear like umbrellas and raincoats.
+Moreover, you need sun protective gear like sunglasses, sunhats, and sunscreen to protect yourself from the UV rays and portable water bottles to replenish water at any time on sunny days.

 Hiroshima Weather by Month